Purdue University Vision Coverage

 Services and materials may be received from one of VSP's member providers or from non-member providers.
 The following sections describe how these arrangements work.

-Benefits when you use a VSP doctor
+Benefits when you use a VSP in-network doctor

 When services are provided by a VSP member provider, you pay only your deductible and the cost of any extras you want.
 Tints, special treatments, and specialized frames may be ordered; the additional charge you pay for these items will be at the controlled price available to VSP participants.